MAN Truck & Bus

 Born 17 June 1972 in La Rochelle, France, he is one of the world's most successful windsurfers.
 He has won 25 world championship titles in the course of his career.
 He also holds the world record over 500 meters at a speed of 53.27 knots.

-Efficiency classes rate vehicles on the basis of the CO₂ emissions in consideration of the unladen vehicle weight.
-Vehicles which are average are classified as D. Vehicles which are better than the current average are classified as A+, A, B or C. Vehicles which are worse than the average are rated as E, F or G.
+Efficiency classes rate vehicles for passenger transport with an M1 passenger vehicle registration, according to the CO2 emissions under consideration of the empty vehicle weight.
+Vehicles which conform to the average are classified as D. Vehicles which are above the current average are classified as A+, A, B or C. Vehicles which are below average are classified as E, F or G.